An official website of the United States government

 Expanded Operational Stress Control (E-OSC): A New Beginning

-To register for an E-OSC Course, please proceed to the E-OSC Activity Center link.
-According to NAVADMIN 332/20, commands must establish an E-OSC program no later than January 2022.
+To register for an EOSC Course, please proceed to the EOSC Activity Center.
+According to NAVADMIN 332/20, commands must establish an EOSC program no later than January 2022.

-NOTE: We apologize for any confusion while attempting to access the E-OSC Activity Center.
-The initial website posted on NAVADMIN 115/21 was found to be in error and should read as shown below, The Activity Center is also linked in the side panel to the right:
+Important Note: We apologize for any confusion while attempting to access the EOSC Activity Center.
+The initial website posted on NAVADMIN 115/21 was incorrect.
+The correct link is provided above and is also linked in the side panel to the right.

 E-OSC and the Culture of Excellence